charlesbenfer/charlesbenfer.github.io/_posts/2025-12-19-baseball-free-agent-similarity-system.md

 layout: post
 title: Building a Comps-Based Free Agent Evaluation System for Baseball
 subtitle: Production-Ready Player Similarity Engine for Contract Analysis
-thumbnail-img: ../assets/img/baseball_similarity_header.png
+thumbnail-img:
-share-img: ../assets/img/baseball_similarity_header.png
+share-img:
 tags: Sports-Analytics, Baseball, Machine-Learning, Free-Agency, Player-Evaluation
 author: Charles Benfer
 ---

 ## Project Overview

 Front offices, agents, and analysts all face the same fundamental question when evaluating free agents: "What should we expect from this player?"
-Historical comparables—"comps"—provide one of the most intuitive and powerful frameworks for answering this question.
-In December 2025, I built a production-ready system that automates the process of finding and analyzing comparable players, providing data-driven insights for contract evaluation and performance projection.
+Historical comparables provide one of the most intuitive and powerful frameworks for answering this question.
+To this end, I built a production-ready system that automates the process of finding and analyzing comparable players, providing data-driven insights for contract evaluation and performance projection.

 The system finds historical players with similar profiles (age, stats, skillset) and tracks how those players performed in subsequent years.
 This creates a foundation for projecting future value, understanding aging curves, and ultimately making better contract decisions.
-Unlike simple similarity scores that only consider career statistics, this system focuses specifically on the free agent context—analyzing players at similar career stages with similar immediate performance profiles.
+Unlike simple similarity scores that only consider career statistics, this system focuses specifically on the free agent context, analyzing players at similar career stages with similar immediate performance profiles.

 ## The Challenge: Beyond Simple Statistics